Slow Cooker Pinto Beans and Ham

 I love meals I can make using leftover items to get the most out of my money spent.
 With Easter just around the corner, ham is almost always part of the menu.

 Ham is great leftover because it can be used to create multiple meals and stretched across recipes.
-Ham also freezes well so nothing gets wasted–just pop it in the freezer and save it for another day!
+It also freezes well so nothing gets wasted-just pop it in the freezer and save it for another day!

 - Beans- We use dried pinto beans.
 Dried beans offer a true bean flavor when slow cooked and give the broth richness.